stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **50. You are developing a web application, and you are maintaining separate sets of resources for your alpha, beta, and release environments.
 Each version runs on Amazon EC2 with an EBS volume.
 You use Elastic Load Balancing to manage traffic and Amazon Route 53 to manage your domain.
 What's the best way to check the health and status of all three groups of services simultaneously?**
 * Create a resource group containing each set of resources and view all three environments from a single, group dashboard

 **51. Your company has just purchased another company.
 As part of the merger, your team has been instructed to cross connect the corporate networks.
 You run all your confidential corporate services and Internal DNS in a VPC.
 The merged company has all their confidential corporate services and Internal DNS on-premises.
-After establishing a Direct-Connect service between your VPC and their on-premise network, and confirming all the routing, firewalls, and authentication, you find that while you can resolve names against their DNS, the other company services is unable to resolve names against your DNS servers.
+After establishing a Direct-Connect service between your VPC and their on premise network, and confirming all the routing, firewalls, and authentication, you find that while you can resolve names against their DNS, the other company services is unable to resolve names against your DNS servers.
 Why might this be?**
 * By design, AWS DNS does not respond to requests originating from outside the VPC

 **52. How is the Public IP address managed in an instance session via the instance GUI/RDP or Terminal/SSH session?**
 * The Public IP address is not managed on the instance: It is, instead, an alias applied as a network address translation of the Private IP address

 **53. You have been engaged by a company to design and lead a migration to an AWS environment.
 The team is concerned about the capabilities of the new environment, especially when it comes to avoiding bottlenecks.
 The design calls for about 20 instances (C3.2xLarge) pulling jobs/messages from SQS.
 Network traffic per instance is estimated to be around 500 Mbps at the beginning and end of each job.
 Which network configuration should you plan on deploying?**
-* Spread the Instances over multiple AZs to minimize the traffic concentration and maximise the fault tolerance
+* Spread the Instances over multiple AZs to minimize the traffic concentration and maximize the fault tolerance

 **54. You are a consultant planning to deploy DynamoDB across three AZs.
 Your lead DBA is concerned about data consistency.
 Which of the following do you advise the lead DBA to do?**
 * To ask the development team to code for strongly consistent reads.
 As the consultant, you will advise the CTO of the increased cost